MorganGellert/distributed_MIS/index.rst

 References
 ----------

 ..
-[Ghaffari] Mohsen Ghaffari, "An Improved Distributed Algorithm for Maximal Independent Set", CoRR 2015.
+[Ghaffari] Mohsen Ghaffari, "An Improved Distributed Algorithm for Maximal Independent Set", ACM-SIAM Symposium on Discrete Algorithms (SODA) 2016.

 ..
 [Barenboim] Barenboim, Leonid, and Michael Elkin.
 "Sublogarithmic distributed MIS algorithm for sparse graphs using Nash-Williams decomposition."
 Distributed Computing 22.5-6 (2010): 363-379.

 ..
-[Luby] Luby, Michael.
-"A Simple Parallel Algorithm for the Maximal Independent Set Problem."
-SIAM Journal on Computing.
-1985.
+[Lub85]  Michael Luby.
+A simple parallel algorithm for the maximal independent set problem.
+In Proc. of the Symp. on Theory of Comp.
+(STOC), pages 1–10.
+ACM, 1985.

+..
+[KMW04] Fabian Kuhn, Thomas Moscibroda, and Roger Wattenhofer.
+What cannot be computed locally!
+In the Proc. of the Int’l Symp. on Princ. of Dist.
+Comp.
+(PODC), pages 300–309.
+ACM, 2004, also coRR abs/1011.5470v1.
 .. toctree::
    :maxdepth: 2
    :caption: Contents: